Apple IT Training and Certification: What You Need to Know

 - Using Diagnostics on Mac

-Each chapter has several bite-sized tutorials, each with an associated time estimate.
+Each such chapter has several bite-sized tutorials, each with an associated time estimate.
 For example, the chapter on "Managing Privacy and Security on Mac" includes four tutorials, with time estimates for each:

 - Turning On FileVault (15 minutes)